A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

 Beyond first-order logic, some models \cite{new30wang2017explicit, new31wang2017fvqa} also utilize KGs to achieve reasoning.
 They relate concepts of a query image to the appropriate information in the KG to construct the local graph and reason subsequent correct answers over it.
 These approaches preserve the structure of the symbolic knowledge, thus achieving semantic inference and retrieval from a concept level.

 The main benefit of these models is their composability which entangles the representation and reasoning process, thereby enhancing the interpretability of the operational principles of KEPLMs.
 Although there are probing techniques to explore the interpretability of PLMs, they focus on what knowledge has been learned.
-In contrast, this type of model achieves inspection and interpretation of usage of knowledge by indicating how a model might derive an answer.
+In contrast, this model type accomplishes the inspection and interpretation of knowledge usage by elucidating how a model could derive an answer..

 We illustrate all introduced KEPLMs more details in Table \ref{overview1} and Table \ref{overview2}.